An empirical study of question discussions on Stack Overflow: Threats to Validity

 \textbf{External validity:} Threats to external validity relate to the generalizability of our findings.
 In our study, we focus on question discussions on technical Q\&A on Stack Overflow, which is the largest and most popular Q\&A platform for programming related questions.
 As a result our results may not generalize to other Q\&A platforms (e.g., CodeProject\footnote{\url{https://www.codeproject.com/}} and Coderanch\footnote{\url{https://coderanch.com/}}).
 To mitigate this threat, future work can consider studying more Q\&A platforms.

 Another threat is that the studied Stack Overflow data dump only the current copy of Stack Overflow's website data.
 For example, users are allowed to delete their comments, answers, and questions.
 This means that when users delete their comments, they are expunged from the dataset, and we are unaware of how those comments might have affected the rest of the discussion.
+This concern is also shared by community members as one user stated ``the majority of the comments ever posted on Stack Overflow are probably deleted.''
+Meanwhile, since there is always a valid reason for a comment to be removed, another users suggested that ``it's actually good that deleted comments are not public and Stack Overflow data dumps only capture the snapshot at the time it was taken.
+We don't want this kind of comments (i.e., rude/abusive comments \footnote{\url{https://meta.stackoverflow.com/questions/326494/}}) to linger for more than a quarter\dots'' Since Stack Overflow releases their data dump quarterly, we perform a comparison between the data dump from Dec.
+2019 and the data dump from Dec.
+2021.
+From the 32.9 million question comments in 2019, only 2.1\% (i.e., 689,476) comments have been deleted in the newer data dump.
+So in other words, we are unable to monitor comments that were posted and deleted within the releases of two data dumps.
+But if the comment survived initially, it'll likely last.

 \textbf{Internal validity:} Threats to interval validity relate to experimental errors and bias.
-Our analysis is based on the data dump of Stack Overflow from December 2018 (the comment dataset) and web crawling in June 2019 (the chat room dataset).
-Stack Overflow as a dynamic platform is subject to change and the data itself can evolve.
+Our analysis is based on the data dump of Stack Overflow from December 2021 (the comment dataset) and web crawling in December 2021 (the chat room dataset).
+While the difference between the data dump and chat room crawling is only a month, Stack Overflow as a dynamic platform is subject to change and the data itself can evolve.
 Future work can assess our observations on new data and evaluate whether our findings continue to hold over time.

 \textbf{Construct validity:} Since the Stack Overflow data dump not include chat room-related data, we mined that data directly from the Stack Overflow website.
 This means that our crawler and the collected data may be subject to errors (e.g., crawler timeout).
 We mitigate this issue by manually checking a subset of the collected data and verified the correctness of the scripts.